kiriaze/Simple-Grid/README.md

 A human friendly, semantic, hybrid grid framework following Simple's philosophy of SOMA.
 It utilizes data attributes with fallbacks to classes and easily extendable.
 No bloat.
 Drop in friendly.

 ### Installation

-_**If you're using either simple-framework, simple-child, or PressPlay - this is already included and handled via bower.**_
+_**If you're using either simple-framework, simple-child, PressPlay, SFE or Espresso - this is already included and handled via bower.**_

 1. Import grid into project, `@import 'grid';`.
 2. Import breakpoints mixin into project, `@import 'breakpoints'`;